Indya Moore: Early life

 Assigned male at birth, Indya Moore is a Bronx native of Haitian, Puerto Rican, and Dominican ancestry.
-At the age of 14, they left their parents' home due to their parents' transphobia, and entered into foster care.
+At the age of 14, they left their parents' home due to their parents' transphobia, and entered foster care.
 They moved around frequently during this time, eventually living in all five boroughs of New York City.
 After being frequently bullied, Moore dropped out of high school during their sophomore year.
-They began working as a model at the age of 15, and eventually earned their General Equivalency Diploma (GED).
+They began working as a model at the age of 15, and eventually earned their General Equivalency Diploma.

 Career

 Early work

 Moore became a model at the age of 15, and began working shoots for Dior and Gucci, despite the fashion industry's initial treatment of them as a risky choice.

-Although Moore was booking modeling gigs, they became increasingly disenchanted with the fashion industry and its emphasis on body image.
+Although Moore was booking modeling jobs, they became increasingly disenchanted with the fashion industry and its emphasis on body image.
 Moore met ballroom dancer Jose Gutierez Xtravaganza while doing background for the television series The Get Down.
 He encouraged them to pursue acting and sent Moore to an audition for the independent film Saturday Church.
 Moore landed the role of Dijon, and the film was screened at the Tribeca Film Festival.
 The Hollywood Reporter called it "sweet and soulful".
 The film was later released on January 12, 2018, by Samuel Goldwyn Films.

 In early 2017, Moore walked in New York Fashion Week and was photographed for Vogue España.
 That year, Moore appeared in Katy Perry's music video for the single "Swish Swish", and performed live with Perry on the May 20, 2017, episode of Saturday Night Live, where they were credited as a member of the House of Xtravaganza.

-Pose television series
+Pose

 In late 2017, Moore was cast in Pose, Ryan Murphy's FX television series about New York City ball culture in the late 1980s.
 Moore portrays Angel Evangelista, a transgender sex worker who joins the House of Evangelista after leaving the House of Abundance with her friend Blanca, portrayed by Michaela Jaé Rodriguez.
 While working at the piers, she meets Stan, a yuppie played by Evan Peters, and becomes his mistress.

 The series premiered on June 3, 2018.
-The first season boasted the largest cast of transgender actors ever for a scripted network series with over 50 transgender characters.
+The first season boasted the largest cast of transgender actors ever for a scripted network series, with over 50 transgender characters.
 On July 12, 2018, it was announced that the series had been renewed for a second season, which premiered on June 11, 2019.